 There is a warm feeling and an amazing satisfaction about building your own RV that I don’t think it can be matched when purchasing a vehicle already built.
 It start in the early morning, while drink a fresh real coffee, that you begin letting your mind wonder around and contemplate how best this particular piece of build can be tackle and become reality.

 You have seen tons of pictures before, and your mind is working at an amazing speed just to let you see how it could be done..
-Then a new idea comes, or a better idea does come in and in one second your mind is redrawing the entire thought..
+Then a new or better idea comes in and in one second your mind is redrawing the entire thought..
 A bit like day dreaming, but with the distinct difference that, this dream, is about to become reality..
-I often find myself writing down note or just a sketch because your mind can work at suck speed that not everything will stay in memory.. 😉
+I often find myself writing down note or just a sketch because your mind can work at suck speed that not everything will stay in memory.. ;)

 From last month, the first step was to finish the rear wall, so that the bedroom could start to take shape..
 Two more panels did take care of that, while the original seat frame rail was getting used for the new bed frame..
 I did contemplate about building the frame inside, but then realised that it could still get into the vehicle from the rear door, and it was much easier doing all the welding and painting outside…